This article is built on the World Bank 2019 report findings and the social and economic factors that take place in this region.

 Political motivation and democratic climate

-Although there are many countries suffer from political transition’s outcomes.
+Although there are many countries that suffer from political transition’s outcomes.
 But many other ones are a promising destination for business investment.

 This is pretty obvious through political reforms, legislation, facilities, infrastructure… that many policies are applying to boost their economy.